 WHERE event_time > CURRENT_TIMESTAMP;

-Take one more example, you work at a company that has a social site and you have the task of tracking the last changes to the user profiles.
-Actually, you need to find the user who has updated their profile in the last six months.
+Take one more example, you work at a company that has a social site, and you have the task of tracking the latest changes to the user profiles.
+You need to find the user who has updated their profile in the last six months.
 The user_profiles table is shown below.

 Use the below query to find the changes to the user profiles.